Culture of Argentina: Music

 European classical music is well represented in Argentina.
-Buenos Aires is home to the world-renowned Colón Theater.
+Buenos Aires is home to the Colón Theater.
 Classical musicians, such as Martha Argerich, Eduardo Alonso-Crespo, Daniel Barenboim, Eduardo Delgado, and Alberto Lysy, and classical composers such as Juan José Castro and Alberto Ginastera, and contemporary composers such as Osvaldo Golijov, Gerardo Gandini, and Oscar Edelstein are internationally acclaimed.
 All major cities in Argentina have impressive theaters or opera houses, and provincial or city orchestras.
 Some cities have annual events and important classical music festivals like Semana Musical Llao Llao in San Carlos de Bariloche, and the multitudinous Amadeus in Buenos Aires.

 Argentine folk music is uniquely vast.
 Beyond dozens of regional dances, a national folk style emerged in the 1930s.
 Perón's Argentina would give rise to Nueva Canción, as artists began expressing in their music objections to political themes.
 Atahualpa Yupanqui, folk musician, and Mercedes Sosa would be defining figures in shaping Nueva Canción, gaining worldwide popularity in the process.
 The style found a huge reception in Chile, where it took off in the 1970s, and went on to influence the entirety of Latin American music.
 Today, Chango Spasiuk and Soledad Pastorutti have brought folk back to younger generations.
 León Gieco's folk-rock bridged the gap between Argentine folklore and Argentine rock, introducing both styles to millions overseas in successive tours.